michelecomfort/birthday-calendar-ui/README.md

 Clone down this repo.

-On GitHub, create a new, empty repository and name it something like 'turing-cafe-fe'.
+On GitHub, create a new, empty, **private** repository and name it something like 'turing-birthdays-fe'.

 By the end of the assessment, update the current remote (origin) and point it at the new URL of the repository you just created on GitHub.
 You can read how to do this [here](https://help.github.com/en/articles/changing-a-remotes-url).
 Once you've updated the remote, you should be able to push up to that repo after you have at least one commit.